-Third-year law students serve as Academic Counselors and provide academic support for law students under the direction of the Office of the Dean of Students.
-Academic Counselors are available during regular office hours to consult on study skills, to review exams and papers, and to give general academic advice and support.
-They also coordinate several programs throughout the year for first-year students that offer tips on preparing for class discussions and the Socratic Method, exam preparation, course selection, and other topics as they arise.
-Additional information on the Academic Counselor program, including contact information and office hours, can be found at http://www.law.uchicago.edu/students/academicassistance/counselors.
+Under the direction of the Office of the Dean of Students and in coordination with the Associate Director of Student Affairs & Academic Services, third-year law students serve as Peer Advisors.
+Peer Advisors are available during office hours at the beginning of each quarter, when first-year grades are posted, and before the start of finals each quarter to consult with first year students on preparing for classes and exams, understanding and learning from grades, and to give general law school advice and support.
+They also coordinate several programs throughout the year for first-year students that offer tips on preparing for each quarter, time management, course selection, and other topics as they arise.
+Additional information on the Peer Advisor program, including contact information and office hours, can be found at https://www.law.uchicago.edu/students/academicassistance/counselors.

-In addition, the University’s Student Counseling Service (SCS) has an Academic Skills Assessment Program (ASAP) that is an educational, clinically-based program designed to provide comprehensive study skills counseling.
+In addition, the University’s Student Counseling Service (SCS) also offers students the Academic Skills Assessment Program (ASAP), an educational, clinically-based program designed to provide comprehensive study skills counseling.

 Please see the Associate Director of Student Affairs & Academic Services for any additional questions about academic support.